lorin/transactions-reading-list/README.md

 * PL-2.99
 * PL-3

+### Making Snapshot Isolation Serializable
+Alan Fekete, Dimitrios Liarokapis, Elizabeth O'Neil, Patrick O'Neil, Dennis Shasha, ACM Transactions on Database Systems, Vol. 30, No. 2, June 2005.

+Describes in detail the conditions in which a snapshot isolation execution history can be non-serializable.

 ### Serializable Isolation for Snapshot Databases
 Michael J. Cahill, Uwe Röhm, Alan D. Fekete, SIGMOD '08, June 2008.

-Describes an algorithm for extending snapshot isolation to achieve serializability.
+Builds on the *Making Snapshot Isolation Serializable* paper to describe an algorithm for extending snapshot isolation to achieve serializability.

 ### Highly Available Transactions: Virtues and Limitations